111 W. Montgomery Avenue

 “Unwritten Law”: A Symposium on the Lynchings in Rockville

-Join Montgomery History as three Montgomery County historians provide accounts of the lynchings of Mr. John Diggs-Dorsey (d.
+Three Montgomery County historians provide accounts of the lynchings of Mr. John Diggs-Dorsey (d.
 1880) and Mr. Sidney Randolph (d.
 1896).
 This historical analysis will provide background on the economic, social, and political context of Montgomery County in the final decades of the 19th century and explore how elements of these murders were replicated in other parts of Maryland and the United States.

 Part 1: Retrospective on Race in Post-Civil War Montgomery County, Ralph Buglass

 Local historian Ralph Buglass sets the stage by putting into context the county’s racial climate at the time of the lynchings.
 In the decades after the Civil War, the Black population lived in an increasingly segregated society.
 They established mutually-supportive communities, working mainly as farm hands, manual laborers, and domestics, while their children attended separate, ill-equipped schools.
 Black residents were not denied the right to vote, but they lived precariously amidst a political climate in Montgomery County that was little changed from the war when Southern sympathies were strong.

 Part 2: Two Rockville Lynchings: The Truth Uncovered, Sarah Hedlund